 When your done reading, you'll know

-- What you will get out of planning your business and why you should write a plan
+- What you will get out of planning your business

 - Exactly what to put in your business plan